-English is a compulsory subject and is studied at Junior and Senior Cycle, with many students receiving extra tuition and guidance from the Learning Support Team.
+English is a compulsory subject which is studied at Junior and Senior Cycle, with many students receiving extra tuition and guidance from the Learning Support Team.
 During Junior Cycle and Transition Year, classes are grouped according to the principle of mixed ability.
 Students are streamed at the beginning of fifth year and grouped according to ability.
 Concurrent senior classes are timetabled in order to allow greater opportunities for shared activities and the sharing of ideas and resources among teachers.
 The English Department houses its own syllabi, videos, DVDs, material from the Department of Education and Skills, in-service resources etc.

-Areas covered during the Junior Cycle include creative and functional writing, media studies, fiction, drama, poetry, debating, project work, comprehension and response to previously unseen texts.First and Second Year students also participate in the DEAR (Drop Everything And Read) Programme.
+Areas covered during the Junior Cycle include creative and functional writing, media studies, fiction, drama, poetry, film studies, debating, project work, comprehension and response to previously unseen texts.First and Second Year students also participate in the DEAR (Drop Everything And Read) Programme.
 This initiative is in line with the DES Literacy and Numeracy Strategy.
 One class period per week is dedicated to this programme, which not only encourages independent reading but also increases the average reading age of the students.

 The first CBA is entitled "Oral Communication."
 Students are given an opportunity to choose a topic or issue that is of interest or importance to them and to carry out an exploration over time.
-The development of basic research skills will be central here, e.g. searching for information, reading and note-making, organising material, using key questions to give shape to ideas, developing a point of view, preparing a presentation, using props, hand-outs etc. This task provides useful opportunities for practice of a range of oral presentation styles.
+The development of basic research skills will be central here, e.g. searching for information, reading and note-making, organising material, forming key questions to give shape to ideas, developing a point of view, preparing a presentation, using props, hand-outs etc. This task provides useful opportunities for the practice of a range of oral presentation styles.
 In addition, the task offers students opportunities, where appropriate, to collaborate with classmates and others in gathering and developing materials, leading to the Oral Communication for summative assessment.

 The second CBA is entitled "The collection of student texts."
 Creative writing is a vital part of English, but students are not ‘born’ writers.
-They need to develop a voice and an identity, a good sense of audience, and an awareness of the process of writing – making notes from their reading and personal experience, trying things out, revising, and polishing for ‘publication’.
+They need to develop a voice and an identity, a good sense of audience, and an awareness of the process of writing – making notes from their reading and personal experience, trying things out, revising, and polishing material for ‘publication’.
 This is best done over time, with supportive feedback and scaffolding from the teacher.
 This assessment offers students a chance to celebrate their achievements as creators of texts by compiling a collection of their texts in a variety of genres over time and choosing a number of pieces to present for assessment.

 Students undertake a written Assessment Task to be submitted to the State Examinations Commission (SEC) for marking as part of the state-certified examination for English.
-The Assessment Task is based on the principal objective of The Collection of the Student’s Texts, which offers students a chance to celebrate their achievements as creators of texts by compiling a collection of their texts in a variety of genres.
-The knowledge and skills developed by students during this Classroom-Based Assessment emerge from their growing awareness of the process of writing.
+The Assessment Task is based on the principal objective of The Collection of the Student’s Texts, which offers students a chance to celebrate their achievements as the creators of texts through compiling a collection of their texts in a variety of genres.
+The knowledge and skills developed by students during this Classroom-Based Assessment emerges from their growing awareness of the process of writing.

-The Assessment Task comprimses of some or all of the following;Engagement with a short stimulus in written, audio, audio-visual or multi-modal format to prepare for the written task.A written task that tests the students in one or more of their ability to outline &/or discuss their experience of compiling The Collection of the Student’s Texts, their understanding & evaluation of that experience and their capacity to demonstrate and reflect on the skills they have developed.
+The Assessment Task is composed of engagement with a short stimulus in written, audio, audio-visual or multi-modal format in order to prepare for the written task.
+This written task assesses the students ability to outline and/or discuss their experience of compiling The Collection of the Student’s Texts, their understanding and evaluation of that experience, and their capacity to demonstrate and reflect upon the skills which they have developed.

 In Transition Year the objective is to afford students the opportunity to develop a more personal appreciation of English language and literature.
 Focus is maintained on reading, writing, and the study of drama, fiction and poetry.
 Some areas covered this year included review writing, letter writing, debating, improvised drama, film studies and creative writing.